-Like its competitors in the UE Boom series of speakers, the JBL Charge 3 is completely waterproof so you can use it at the beach or near a pool without worrying about frying its electronics.
+Like many of its competitors, mainly the UE Boom series, the JBL Charge 3 is also waterproof, which means you can use it at the pool or the beach without worrying about any splashes or water-based accidents.

-There were many fans of the JBL Charge 2 speaker battery life, build quality and sound.
-It's definitely a tough act to follow, and while there's one or two minor snags, the JBL Charge 3 mostly improves on its predecessor's legacy.
+The JBL Charge 2 won many over with its exceptional battery life, high-end build quality and good sound.
+That means it's definitely a tough act to follow.
+While we've found two small snags, we're confident to say the Charge 3 improves on its predecessor's legacy.

 However, what you get for having such a big speaker is 20 hours of battery life and waterproofing.

-The waterproofing is the big new feature for the Charge 3, and it's IPX7 rated, which means you can submerge the speaker in up to a meter of water for 30 minutes.
-But while it'll survive a dunk into the pool it's probably best if you don't leave it there for an extended period of time.
+The waterproofing is the big new feature for the Charge 3, and it's IPX7 rated too, which means you can submerge the speaker in up to a meter of water for 30 minutes.
+But while it'll survive a dunk into the pool, it's probably best if you don't leave it there for an extended period of time.

 On the top of the Charge 3 you'll find buttons for power, Bluetooth pairing, volume control, play/pause/skip and a unique JBL Connect button.
-The last button will allow you to connect multiple JBL Connect speakers to augment sound … augment in the sense that both speakers will play mono versions, not play in stereo like the LG Musicflow p7 and Razer Leviathan Mini.
-(Editor's note: JBL has since updated its JBL Connect music app to support stereo playback through two speakers.)
+The last button allow you to connect multiple JBL Connect speakers to augment the sound, letting you play two speakers as a stereo pair (like rivals such as the LG Musicflow p7 and the Razer Leviathan Mini).

 The JBL Charge 3 features dual external passive radiators that provide a visual element to your music playing – you'll see the radiators vibrate with bass-heavy tracks.